jtyranski/toro_scrape/README.md

 ## Features
 - Automates the login process using provided credentials.
 - Scrapes product information such as brand, item code, description, retail price, quantity on hand, and more.
 - Allows FTP upload of the output file, with options to overwrite existing files or append a timestamp to the filename.
-(Not implemented yet)
 - Supports a headless browser mode for silent operation without opening a window.
 - Handles product inventory and price data extraction.